It is incredibly rewarding to grow tomatoes at home.

 One of the most rewarding moments in gardening is when you enjoy your first vine ripened tomato picked straight from the plant, still warm from the sun.
 A tomato grown by you.
-And in that moment you realize how amazing home grown food tastes, you vow to double the amount of plants you’ll grow next season.
+And in that moment, you realize how amazing home-grown food tastes, you vow to double the number of plants you’ll grow next season.

 There are so many different tomatoes to choose from, the different varieties are used for different applications, some are better for saucing while others are preferred for canning or juicing.
 We will take a look at the different varieties and what they are best suited for.